Explicit description of all deflators for market models under random horizon with applications to NFLVR: The financial setting and preliminaries

 \subsection{The mathematical model}

-Throughout the paper, we consider $\left(\Omega, {\cal F}, \mathbb F:=({\cal F}_t)_{t\geq 0},P\right)$ a filtered probability space satisfying the usual conditions of right continuity and completeness.
-Here $\mathbb F$ is the public flow of information.
-On this stochastic basis, we suppose given an $\mathbb F$-semimartingale, $S$, that represents the discounted price process of risky assets.
-In addition to this initial market model, we consider a random time $\tau$, that might represent the death time of an agent or the default time of a firm, and hence it might not be an $\mathbb F$-stopping time.
-Throughout the paper, we will be using the following associated non-decreasing process $D$ and the filtration $\mathbb G:=({\cal G}_t)_{t\geq 0}$ given by
+Throughout the paper, on $\left(\Omega, {\cal F}, P\right)$ we consider $\mathbb F:=({\cal F}_t)_{t\geq 0}$ a filtration, satisfying the usual conditions of right continuity and completeness, which models the public flow of information.
+Furthermore, we suppose given an $\mathbb F$-semimartingale, $S$, that represents the discounted price process of risky assets.
+In addition to this initial market model (i.e., $(S, \mathbb F)$), we consider a random time $\tau$, that might represent the death time of an agent or the default time of a firm, and hence it might not be an $\mathbb F$-stopping time.
+In the rest of the paper, we will use the pair $(D,\mathbb G)$ given by